anbukahashi/ITM411/README.md

 ITM411
 ======

-ITM 411 Intermediate Software Development (Completed Assignment Repository)

-Fall 2012 T 6:25-9:05 PM Main Campus PH 131/Internet

-The course covers a broad spectrum of object-oriented programming concepts utilizing the Java Standard Edition platform.
+This repository contains all assignment source created while attending ITM411, Intermediate Software Development, at the Illnoise Institute of Technology during the fall semester of 2012.
+Per the syllabus, "this course covers a broad spectrum of object-oriented programming concepts utilizing the Java Standard Edition platform.
 Employing the latest software development kit, the student considers software development topics in data structures, stream I/O, serialization, concurrency and graphical clients.
 Software engineering topics including packaging, deployment, debugging and unit testing are covered as well.
 Hands-on exercises reinforce concepts gained throughout the course.
-A final project integrates course topics into a contemporary desktop client application.
+A final project integrates course topics into a contemporary desktop client application."

 Brady Houseknecht